6 minutes read

 Reasoning effort (new)

-- Use “minimal” for retrieval, formatting, simple transforms, low-latency UX.
+- Use “minimal” for retrieval, formatting, simple transforms, and low-latency UX.

-- Use “high” for complex planning, multi-step refactors, ambiguous tradeoffs.
+- Use “high” for complex planning, multi-step refactors, and tradeoff-heavy tasks.

 "reasoning_effort": "minimal"